Your cookie preferences

 If your current provider is available in your new property, then they will do most of the work for you (although often for a fee).

-Most providers will have dedicated teams to make it easy for you to transfer your broadband to your new home.
+Most providers will have dedicated teams to make transferring your broadband to your new home easy.
 You will need to contact customer services in advance to arrange the transfer.
 Just be aware that some providers require 30 days' notice while others only require two weeks.

 Planning will help minimise waiting times at your new property and allow you to get your internet connection up and running as quickly as possible.
 Different providers will have different processes to get you connected when you move, and they range in how long they take to complete.
 But if you're as prepared as you can be beforehand, then you needn't wait any longer than you need to.